RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 Data used to unlock private keys shall be protected from disclosure by a combination of cryptographic and physical access control mechanisms.
 Activation data shall be:

 - memorized;

 - biometric in nature; or

 - recorded and secured at the level of assurance associated with the activation of the cryptographic module, and shall not be stored with the cryptographic module.

 ### Other Aspects of Activation Data

+Practice Note: Level 2 in FIPS 140-2 requires that the protection mechanism includes a facility to protect against repeated guessing attacks.

 No stipulation.